-If you love chocolate chip cookies, you are going to love this old-fashioned Toll House Pie.
-The Toll House Pie is like a warm chocolate chip cookie pie recipe.
+If you love chocolate chip cookies?
+You are going to love this old-fashioned Toll House Pie.
+If you have never tried one, think of this recipe as a chocolate chip cookie pie recipe.

 Origin of the Toll House Chocolate Chip Cookie